ramonjoaquim/app-reminder/README.md

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

+### `yarn build`

+This will create two folders on root path, dist and build, the dist folder contains the .exe installer.

 ## Screenshot
 ![image info](./src/assets/reminder-app-screen.png)